Section 8 eviction notices

 If you do not leave by this date, your landlord still has to apply for bailiffs to evict you.
 Your landlord cannot evict you themselves.

-Ask the council's homeless team for help if the court makes an outright possession order.
+Ask the council for homeless help if the court makes an outright order.

 Suspended possession orders